You may have seen this recent fire on the network news:

 According to media accounts, this was a gigantic wood frame construction project that was destroyed, along with damage to 22 homes in the area.
 In the week prior to this, there was a similar fire (see photo above) at a large frame apartment building in Raleigh, NC.

 Where I live, there is an explosion of new residential construction of apartments and condos.
 Many of them, including some in congested commercial areas are almost entirely frame construction, including structural features.
 I’m talking about HUGE 3+ story buildings with probably over 100 units.
+For example, here is a 5-story wood frame apartment complex a few miles from where I live:

 Of course, they are all sprinklered, as required by fire codes, and hopefully the government, along with their insurer(s), are making sure that the sprinkler systems were properly designed and installed and that they will be properly maintained, although this won’t matter much (as in the case of the fire above) until the project is completed and the sprinkler systems are activated.